Javatpoint Logo

 Format of an Essay

-Every single author has developed their own personalized style of writing.
-And they are known for that specific style only, as they got their fame, due to that style.
-However, there is no specified format to write an essay.
+Every single author has developed a personalized style of writing.
+And they are known for that specific style only, as they became famous due to that style.
+However, there is no specified format for writing an essay.
 There are no hardcore rules to writing an essay.
-But, a basic structure is in common, followed by everyone while writing an essay.
+But, a basic structure is standard, followed by everyone while writing an essay.
 It comprises the following parts.

 1. Introduction